 The next day I get up and have a gorgeous slice that was born a few hours ago.
 No, don't look at me.
 I eat cheesecake for breakfast, lunch and dinner if I wish.
 My life is spoilt like that.

 If it's warm, the better - haven't I told you?
-Only thing that really gets into

-    my nerves--and between my teeth--are the walnuts, these annoying little walnut
+Only thing that really gets into my nerves--and between my teeth--are the walnuts, these annoying little walnut crumbs!

-    crumbs!
 Nuts do not go well with cheesecake, take that from me.
-You could try it

-    for the crust, but please spare the filling.
+You could try it for the crust, but please spare the filling.
 That's the natural order.
 Uninterrupted cheesecake.

-    And the Rocky Mountain Cheesecake Truffles.
+And the cheesecake truffles.
 These are best served chilled.

-    There's more hard work involved in the cheesecake truffles but then I love

-    having cheesecake pops in the fridge that I can most easily access and devour.
+There's more hard work involved in the cheesecake truffles but then I love having cheesecake pops in the fridge that I can most easily access and devour.

 As for my cheesey cheesecake song, check out this Laura Branigan hit of '84 called 'Self Control'